Pétanque vs Bocce Ball – What’s the Difference?

 Pétanque Game Set from Pétanque America (the only U.S.-based official vendor that specializes in pétanque equipment)

-There are, indeed, no specification as to exact pétanque court size.
+There are, indeed, no specifications as to the exact pétanque court size.
 For FIPJP (International Pétanque Federation) there is, of course, a specified pétanque sanctioned competition court size:

 Regional FIPJP competition pétanque courts: 10 x 40 feet/3 x 12 meters.